-9. A clinical course in Mental Medicine will be given in the autumn, winter and spring terms.
-This course will have the following divisions:
+- 9. A clinical course in Mental Medicine will be given in the autumn, winter and spring terms.
+This course will have the following divisions: - (a) Theatre clinics and bedside clinics on neuroses, psychoses and border line cases during the final year at the Royal Victoria and Montreal General Hospitals.

-- (a) Theatre clinics and bedside clinics on neuroses, psychoses and border line cases during the final year at the Royal Victoria and Montreal General Hospitals. - (b) One period a week during one term will be devoted to clinical demonstrations in Mental Hygiene at the Mental Hygiene Institute Professor W. T. B. Mitchell and assistants. - (c) A certificate of one week's attendance at a Mental Hospital and the submission of three case reports.
+- (c) A certificate of one week's attendance at a Mental Hospital and the submission of three case reports.
 The attendance may be at any hospital approved by the department.